-For example, in cases where the firm's fee dependence on PIEs exceeds or is likely to exceed 15% for two consecutive years, post-audit opinion review, which was previously allowed.is not allowed, and pre-audit opinion review and disclosure of fee dependency are mandatory.
-Also, in cases where the firm's fee dependence on PIEs continues to exceed or is likely to exceed 15% for five consecutive years, the firm is required to resign after the fifth annual opinion.
+Regarding compensation, audit firms are required to disclose information related to audit fees (audit fees and non-audit fees) when the client of an audit engagement is a business entity with a high degree of social impact ("PIE").
+Also, as a safeguard for cases where the firm's fee dependence on PIEs exceeds or is likely to exceed 15% for two consecutive years, pre-audit opinion review is now required, and disclosure of fee dependency becomes mandatory.
+In addition, in cases where the firm's fee dependence on PIEs continues to exceed or is likely to exceed 15% for five consecutive years, the firm is required to resign after the fifth annual opinion.

-For non-assurance engagements, if the client of the audit engagement is a PIE, the audit firm or network firm must not provide non-assurance engagements that could be subject to self-review as a disincentive (prior to the revision, provision of non-assurance engagements was allowed according to materiality determinations and applicable safeguards).
-And the content of communications from audit firms to company auditors has been enhanced so that prior approval from company auditors for providing non-assurance service is required.
+For non-assurance engagements, if the client of the audit engagement is a PIE, the audit firm or network firm must not provide non-assurance engagements that could be subject to self-review as a disincentive.